arslanFaisal/TMDMovies/README.md

 - Source group contains the modules with their respetive view or view controllers and view models.
 Source group contains further subgroups named MovieList, MovieDetail and GenrePickerView.
 - Models group contains all the models being used in the app.

+### Unit tests
+Following test cases are written

+- Movie Service test for checking if movie list fteched.
+- Movie Service test for checking if movie of a sepcific genre are fetched correctly.
+- Genre Service test for checking if genre list is fetched.
+- Configuration service test.
+- Url encoding test for URLEncoder to see if urls are being configured correctly.

 ## Built With
 - XCode 11.1